babslekson/Migrating-to-the-Cloud-with-Conterization_P20/README.md

 Let us start assembling our application from the Database layer- we will use a pre-built MySQL database container, configure it, and make sure it is ready to receive requests from our PHP application.
 ### Step1: Pull MYSQL Docker image from [Docker Hub registry](https://hub.docker.com/)
 Start by pulling the appropriate Docker image for MySQL.
 You can download a specific version or opt for the latest release, as seen in the following command:

 `docker pull mysql/mysql-server:latest`
 ![sqlpull](images/sqlpull.png)

 List the images to check that you have downloaded them successfully:

 `docker images ls`

 ![sql-image](images/imagesql.png)

 ### Step 2: Create a network and run MySQL
 Creating a custom network isn't always necessary because Docker automatically assigns containers to the default network, typically using the Bridge driver.
-You can confirm this by running docker network ls.
+You can confirm this by running `docker network ls`.

 However, there are scenarios where a custom network is useful.
 For instance, if you need to control the IP address range of containers in your application stack, creating a network with a specified --subnet becomes essential.